 Document submission and personal presentation.

-Firstly, practical sessions in OR take place, where data is collected from the surgical procedures in the operating room number four of the Major ambulatory Surgery department on Tuesdays and Thursdays from September until November.
-In this section, Dr. Pedro Gambús guides the gathering of the intraoperative data and gives explanations around the activity undergone in the operating room and the parameters recorded.
+Firstly, practical sessions in the OR take place, where data is collected from the anaesthesia and surgical procedures in OR-4 of the Major Ambulatory Surgery Unit on Tuesdays and Thursdays from September until November.
+In this section, Dr. Pedro Gambús guides the recording and collection of the intraoperative data and gives explanations around the activity undergone in the operating room and the parameters recorded.

 Secondly, work from home takes place.
 In this section procedures like data analysis and document preparation are performed.
 Data preparation and model building, training and validation are performed using python language and Visual Studio Code user interphase.
 The packages used in the data analysis are a wide range, with special mention to scikit-learn.
 This package is a python package specifically designed for ML programming.
 In this section PhD undergraduate Joan Altés guides the programming process.